edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 <Callout type="important">

   You cannot delete an access rule that is associated with a Security  App configuration.
-Either modify the Security App configuration to point to a different access rule or  delete that Security App configuration.
+Either modify the Security Application configuration to point to a different access rule or  delete that Security Application configuration.

 </Callout>

-1. Check your Security App configurations to verify that the desired access rule is not in use.
+1. Check your Security Application configurations to verify that the desired access rule is not in use.
 2. Navigate to the **Access Rules** page.
     {{ SECURITY_NAV }} **Access Rules**.
 3. Click on the desired access rule set.